WWE Spoilers: Roman Reigns’ Attacker To Be Revealed Tonight On ‘SmackDown Live’

 As reported by The Inquisitr, this has been a bit of a babyface turn for Samoa Joe, but it may not completely take him away from being a heel.
 What this is going to do is have a sympathetic Joe team with Roman Reigns at SummerSlam to take on the team of Bryan and Rowan, who are the attackers.

-Of course, this is all speculation at this point and it could end up not happening, being changed, or being delayed until a later date.
+Of course, this is all speculation at this point, and it could end up not happening, being changed, or delayed until a later date.

 WWE still has to add some matches to the SummerSlam card in order to fill the long runtime of the pay-per-view.
 There are a number of big stars who are still without a match at the event, and this tag bout would help out four of them.
-Roman Reigns and Samoa Joe vs. Daniel Bryan and Rowan is entirely unexpected, but SmackDown Live should shed more light on the whole situation on Tuesday night.
+A Roman Reigns and Samoa Joe vs. Daniel Bryan and Rowan match is entirely unexpected, but SmackDown Live should shed more light on the whole situation on Tuesday night.